Lisp Design Patterns

 This is not the final list!
 You can probably recall some other patterns better than my memory allows me to.
 So feel free to reach out via Reddit, Hacker News comments, or email.

-If you liked this post, you might also enjoy my listing of Lisp documentation patterns on Nyxt website.
+See also: Clojure Design Patterns.
+And my listing of Lisp documentation patterns on Nyxt website.

 To use the air time productively: I'm searching for new projects/positions!
 If your team looks for a CL/Clojure dev with a good knowledge of design patterns (duh), C, and JavaScript, then we might be a good match!
 Shoot me an email sometime 😉